swift-on-server/site/Sources/site/Documentation.docc/2024/advanced-async-sequences/advanced-async-sequences.md

 The ``AsyncIteratorProtocol/next()`` function can be cancelled by the consumer.
 This can be done through ``TaskGroup.cancelAll()``, ``Task.cancel()`` or a variety of other cancellation mechanisms.

 It is expected that Async Sequences handle cancellation gracefully as appropriate.
 In Networking, this could mean cancelling a network request.
 In a generator, this could mean stopping the generation of new elements.

+## Conclusion

+AsyncSequences are a cornerstone of structured concurrency in Swift.
+They enable you to create streams of elements that can be iterated upon asynchronously.
+They're especially useful in networking, but also serve great purpose in UI programming and other areas.